 Some, but not all meals are included in the price of your trip.
 Meals outside of those included on the itinerary are yours to choose from, which is a fantastic opportunity to get out and try the local cuisine – which is absolutely delicious in both Cambodia and Vietnam.
 You'll be able to get recommendations from your tour leaders on which restaurants, cafes and bars to visit - there will be plenty of places serving authentic Cambodian and Vietnamese food as well as diners and eateries offering western-style dishes, especially in the more touristy areas.
 Do let us know if you have any dietary requirements when you book.

 You should arrange for your flights to arrive into Siem Reap International Airport, Cambodia (REP) on your programme start date and arrange onward travel to Ho Chi Minh City, Vietnam (SGN) from Phnom Penh, Cambodia (PHN), to arrive on the start date of the Vietnam leg of your combo trip.
-You can arrive and depart at any times on these days.
+The transfer from Koh Rong island to Phnom Penh is not included but easily arranged locally.
+We recommend you fly from Cambodia to Vietnam on day 11 of your itinerary.
 Your trip ends in Hanoi, Vietnam so you'll need to arrange for your return flight or onward travel to depart from Hanoi International Airport (HAN) on your programme end date.

 The minimum age for this trip is 18 years.